Skip to main content

 Start with an inventory: what AI tools do you use, what data do they process, and what decisions do they influence?
 From there, put a basic acceptable use policy in place and identify the regulations that apply to your industry and geography.
 Our free AI Readiness Assessment above gives you a quick starting point.

 Yes, but they can be lightweight.
-An acceptable use policy and a simple tool inventory puts you ahead of the curve.
-You don’t need a 50-page governance manual — you need clear expectations about what tools are approved, what data can go into them, and who’s responsible for reviewing AI outputs.
+An acceptable use policy and a simple tool inventory put you ahead of the curve.
+You don't need a 50-page governance manual - you need clear expectations about what tools are approved, what data can go into them, and who is responsible for reviewing AI outputs.
 Start simple and build from there.

 Not yet.
 AI regulation is fragmented across jurisdictions and sectors.
 The NIST AI Risk Management Framework is the closest thing to a universal baseline, but it's voluntary.
 Most people dealing with AI end up touching multiple overlapping frameworks — which is why having a single resource that tracks all of them matters.